VBA With Power Query: Maximize Efficiency and Automate Your Data Processes in Excel (with VBA code)

 Solved: Pass a Parameter to a SQL Query in Power Query

 I’ve done a fair amount of research around dynamic and parameterized queries, specifically around an Excel query parameter, as in trying to pass a parameter to a SQL query in Power Query.
-After much trial and error, I finally have found a solution that works.
-Here’s the quick and easy way to do this and harness the power of query folding.
-This solution works in Excel – the process is a bit different in Power BI.
+Here’s the very quick and easy way to do this!

 In my example, “SParameter” is the name of the parameter I am using, and it represents a store number (retail location identifier).
 The related field in my SQL table is [Store].